Tey/speedcrunch-nightlies/README.md

 # speedcrunch-nightlies
 Nightly builds from the official SpeedCrunch repository.

+**Please check the [Releases list](https://github.com/Tey/speedcrunch-nightlies/releases) to download the latest builds.**

 The sub-folders are:

-* `latest`: contains the latest builds (both portable and non-portable versions).
-* `win32`: contains all the builds for Windows (both portable and non-portable versions).
 * `etc`: contains documents and scripts related to the building.
+* `speedcrunch`: contains the version of SpeedCrunch source code that was compiled in the latest builds.